Funding Opportunities

 Annual base grants (104b) are awarded to each of the 54 state Institutes or Centers to help support applied and peer-reviewed research, education, and outreach activities on local or regional water resource issues.
 Annual base grants are required to have a 1:1 match by the Institute for a given year.
 Projects funded by the IWRRC focus on basic and applied research to solve water problems unique to Indiana.

-The FY25 budget for each state is yet undetermined, but the FY24 budget was $146,895 for each state which included administrative costs of running each Institute or Center.
+The FY25 budget for each state is $146,052 for each state which included administrative costs of running each Institute or Center.
 All awards are subject to the availability of federal funds.

 2025 IWRRC Request for Proposals (.pdf)